andonovich1/hackthebox-writeups/Nimbus/Write-up.md

 Attempts to communicate directly with the local LocalStack instance (`floci`) using the previously acquired IAM temporary credentials from the host shell consistently resulted in `403 AccessDenied` responses.

-This demonstrated that although the compromised `nimbus-worker` and `nimbus-web` IAM roles were heavily restricted, the internal `worker.py` daemon processed queued jobs using an unthrottled administrative context.
+This demonstrated that although the compromised `nimbus-worker-role` and `nimbus-web-role` IAM roles were heavily restricted, the internal `worker.py` daemon processed queued jobs using an unthrottled administrative context.
 Instead of interacting with LocalStack directly, the attack was therefore performed by submitting a malicious job to the application's asynchronous processing queue.

 ---